gchadder3/Swarmongers/README.md

 The version of the code I had [here](http://gchadder3.com/SoftwareDev/Swarmongers.zip) was built using Visual C++ 2008 Express Edition.

-I am currently in the process getting builds working under Visual Studio Community 15.
+Currently the builds do not work reliably under Visual Studio Community 15, so the next stage would be to get this working.

--- George Chadderdon, 10/22/2016
+-- George Chadderdon, 10/24/2016